Rocky launch of Seattle’s new construction-permit system causes delays, anger

 The number of Seattle permit applications completing initial review plummeted 75 percent from April to May, from 266 to 66.
 Builders say problems with the system are setting their projects back by weeks or months.

 Debacle.
 Screw-up.
 Nightmare.
-Hell.

 Those are some of the words builders use to describe Seattle’s new $14 million online system for construction permits, inspections and complaints.